 Animal Nursing Assistant

 Lorna started working weekends in February 2016 and recently joined our full-time team as an animal nursing assistant.
-At home, Lorna has two dogs a Springer Spaniel called Tilly and a enthusiastic puppy called Barney, and a guinea pig called Foxy.
+At home, Lorna has two dogs, a Springer Spaniel called Tilly, as well as Barney.

 Did you know We offer a